 11.1 Organisation

-The activities of each Regional Centre are managed by a Director who is accountable to the Managing Director for consistent implementation of WANO programmes in the Regional Centres.
+The activities of each Regional Centre are managed by a Director who is accountable to the Managing Director for consistent implementation of WANO programmes in the Regional Centres, including:

+Implementing WANO Governing Board decisions

+Implementing the WANO Long-term Plan and business plans

+Implementing WANO programmes and guidelines

+Proposing policies, strategies, and long-range plans to the WANO Governing Board that support the WANO mission

+Managing cross-regional programs, activities, and resources

+Developing and managing WANO regional resources

+Promoting the highest levels of teamwork and cooperation in terms of achieving WANO goals

+Maintaining effective communications with their respective regional governing board

 The Director is also responsible to the Regional Governing Board for supporting high standards of performance by members in the region and effective use of Regional Centre resources.

 The Director is appointed by the Regional Governing Board as a non-voting member of the Regional Governing Board.
 The Director is appointed for a nominal two-year term and can be appointed for additional terms as determined by the Regional Governing Board.